-With this plan your score should be where you want it to be.
+With this plan, your score will most likely end up where you want it to be.

 Third Time’s a Charm

-- If you’re struggling with just one section of the ACT, save your brain power just for that section.
-I’m not saying blow off the other parts of the test, but if the college/scholarship you’re applying for accepts superscores, why press yourself on areas where it doesn’t really matter?
+- If you’re struggling with just one section of the ACT, save your brain power and study just for that section.
+Don’t completely blow off the other parts of the test, but if the college/scholarship you’re applying for accepts superscores, why push yourself in areas where it doesn’t really matter?